francesco-gariboldi/psy-data-tool/README.md

 ## **Instructions for Use: Software Requirements and Configuration**

+Please use the Colab notebook version (psy-data-tool-colab.ipynb) for now.
+It is simpler to maintain and more widely compatible.
+Doesn't require any installation.
+When using the Colab notebook version, download the generated r_plots.pdf to see them in your pc.

 The program will be available for download on Github.com.

 It is my intention to create a software package for the project in the future, so the following configuration steps won't be necessary.
 For now, the configuration must be done manually and requires the following steps.